 A healthy dose of vegetables!

 - With more “traditional”, down-home meatball flavors (Swedish, Salisbury steak, BBQ, cranberry or grape jelly glazes…) I love serving steamed or roasted veggies such as green beans, Brussels sprouts, broccoli, cauliflower or even a simple medley of carrots and peas.

 - With Asian-inspired meatballs, we love a heap of stir-fry vegetables with a dash of soy sauce.
-Or a simple chopped salad with Asian-inspired flavors, like my all-time favorite Thai Chopped Salad.

 - A big mixed green salad with lots of crunchy leaves and a delicious dressing for Spaghetti and Meatballs, or any Italian-inspired meatballs over pasta.

 - With meatball sandwiches, I generally serve a salad, relish or salsa to go with the meatballs: Chopped Greek salad for Greek meatballs (obviously), a simple coleslaw for Buffalo meatballs or baked meatballs with honey mustard, green salad for tomato cheese meatball subs, a fruity black bean salsa to go with BBQ meatball sliders… Your options are endless 😉 These are great for the summer when you’re whipping up a quick batch of meatballs on the stove and don’t want to heat up the house more than necessary!